Niklas M. Witzig

 Strategic Risk-Taking and Time Pressure in Professional Chess

-with Johannes Carow
+with Johannes Carow, under review

 Behavioral Time Choices in Speed-Accuracy Trade-offs